stanman29/umake/doc/umakefile.md

 The ability to generate diffrent variants from the same sources.
 For example: debug/release compilations.
 Variants are `terminated` with a `newline`.
 Code that is not part of a variant is always running (common to all variants).
 ```
-# varaint is terminated with newline
+# variant is terminated with newline
 [variant:default]
 $cflags = -O3